Zalexanninev15/PFT-Linux/README.md

 ## Description

-Installer (for tools) & tools for flash/dump partitions for ZTE Blade V9 Vita and ZTE Blade A7 Vita for Linux.
-Tools used ADB and emmcdl
+Installer (for tools) & tools for flash & dump partitions for ZTE Blade V9 Vita and ZTE Blade A7 Vita for Linux.
+Tools used ADB and [emmcdl](https://github.com/Zalexanninev15/emmcdl)

 ## System requirements